 Iran Watch Publications:

 When the United States withdrew from the JCPOA, it re-imposed earlier sanctions related to Iran’s nuclear program that had been suspended under the agreement, and then set out to add more.
 The aim of the U.S. “maximum pressure” policy is to compel Tehran to negotiate a new agreement with stricter limits on its nuclear and missile programs, as well as constraints on its regional malign activities and support for terrorism.
 This report provides a chronological overview of the U.S. laws that restrict most trade and investment with Iran by U.S. firms.
 These laws also make it increasingly difficult for foreign entities to do business with Iran without exposing themselves to U.S. secondary sanctions.
+(Image courtesy of the Executive Office of the President of the United States.)

 Read the full report here.